-Nothing beats a real-life example to wholly understand and appreciate what a digital transformation journey (can) entail, and the value it can bring for a company.
-Let’s take a look at the classic example of how Pitney Bowes, an American company with roots in the sunset mailing industry, has evolved, by leveraging on digital tools to keep their business going, and growing.
+A real-life example can help to understand and appreciate what a digital transformation journey entails, and the value it can bring for a company.
+Let’s take a look at the classic example of how Pitney Bowes, an American company with roots in the sunset mailing industry, has transformed.

 The case of Pitney Bowes

 Pitney Bowes is a nearing century-old company with its businesses grounded in the mailing device industry.
 However, with the rise of digital technologies in the 2000s, the company has the foresight to know that this will affect its business negatively and they cannot stay status quo.
 They started to acquire and diversify into different industries.
 In 2008, the financial tsunami swept by and its mailing business was badly hit.
 Also, the cost pressure arising from the numerous business acquisitions compounded the issue.
 There was a need to resolve this.

 A Centralised System

 The company started looking into streamlining their business processes.
 As a result of acquiring so many businesses, the company was operating with several different supporting systems and had close to 40 general ledgers.
 There was a need to adopt a centralised system that was based on up-to-date technologies.
 Pitney Bowes acted swiftly with this adoption and it resulted in decrease in the company expenses by over 100 million.
 They then channeled these cost-savings to into product innovation.

 Pitney Bowes’ strategic shift from just basing its business on the mail devices (which they see its value dwindle by the day) to technology-fueled growth markets such as shipping and e-commerce is worth highlighting.
 These developments fueled growth and increased competitiveness for the company, who reported their fastest annual revenue growth in a decade, in 2017.